kirilssw/Phishing-analyzer-LoRA/README.md

 ## License

 Adapter released under Apache 2.0.
-The base model `Qwen2.5-7B-Instruct` is Apache 2.0 (all Qwen2.5 sizes except 3B and 72B are Apache 2.0).
-The source dataset is MIT.
+The base model `Qwen2.5-7B-Instruct` is Apache 2.0 The source dataset is MIT.